Sinn Fein blocks move to honour Greenfinches - female members of the UDR

-Sinn Fein blocks DUP motion at Armagh Banbridge and Craigavon Borough Council to honour Greenfinches - female members of the UDR
+Sinn Fein blocks UUP motion at Armagh Banbridge and Craigavon Borough Council to honour Greenfinches - female members of the UDR

 A row has erupted at Armagh Banbridge and Craigavon Borough Council after Sinn Fein blocked a motion to honour the Greenfinches - female members of the UDR.